Newspaper Page Text

 ed at Princeton university to dis

-cuss the question of this countrv’s
+cuss the question of this country's

 entry into the World Court, the

-N. S. F. A. was initiated.
+N S. F. A. was initiated.

 Organized Themselves

-~ Spontancously, without outside
+Spontaneously, without outside

-‘advice or sponsorship, these stu
+advice or sponsorship, these stu

-(dents set about realizing their de
+/ients set about realizing their de

-ire for a nation-wide organization
+' ire for a nation-wide organization

-'»g,;I"y formed the N. S. F. A. and
+^ n y formed the N. S. F. A and

-a.ued to “Achieve a Spirit of Co
+a,.bed to "Achieve a Spirit of Co

 operation among the students of

-the U. S. and to develop an intelli
+the U. S and to develop) an intelli

 gent student opinion on questions